-There are many tools that can help you create a College List.
+There are many tools to help you create a college list.
 Bridges has college guidebooks you can use in our office.
-These can also be borrowed for free from your local public library or the counselor’s office at your high school, or purchased at bookstores, both storefront and online.
-Online college search tools can help you identify the factors that are most important to you at the school where you will eventually be enrolled.
-Each college can be researched further through their own website and brochures, or by asking questions of those who are enrolled in or have attended the school that interests you.
+These are free to borrow from your local public library or the counselor’s office at your high school.
+They can be purchased at bookstores, storefront and online.
+Online college search tools can help you identify the factors that are most important to you when you consider the future the school you hope you’ll eventually attend.
+Each college can be researched further through their own website and brochures, or by asking questions of those who’re enrolled in or have attended the school that interests you.

 Online College Search Websites

 - Big Future

 - College Navigator

 - Princeton Review

 The best way to learn about a school and its fit for you is to make a college visit.
 You will have the opportunity to tour the campus, speak with students, faculty and admissions officers, join a class in session – ideally in the major that you intend to pursue – and even tour the college dorms and facilities.
 Colleges may host an Open House for all prospective students or a Fly-In Visit for academically competitive students they’re seeking to attract.